-*This ORIGINAL OIL PAINTING is available for purchase with
+*This and other ORIGINAL HORSE OIL PAINTINGS are available for purchase with

 FREE SHIPPING in the U.S

 ORIGINAL - 30 x 36 inches framed $2800

 Giclée Canvas Print

 18x24" open edition canvas $175

 I’ve created many cowboy and horse oil paintings, but the idea for this artwork came from an unusual source - a very determined and capable young cowboy who couldn’t wait to show me how he could rope the mechanical calf and put his beloved bay gelding through its paces.
 He was all of five years old but he was like an old hand with his rope and his horse.

 Anyone who's ever competed in shows or rodeos can relate to the excitement and anticipation of getting ready for their event.
 In this painting the whole family is in on the act.
 He was so excited to get on his horse and start roping!
 He led his horse over to get saddled, spurs jingling and his over-sized prize belt buckle shining in the sun.

 "A Family Affair" is the result of my meeting with